codeamancoder/pstonv2/wp-content/plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.16.53 =
+* Fixed the details window so that it scrolls to the highlighted code.
+* Set defaults to disable the Potential Threat scan if other threats definitions are enabled.
+* Encoded definitions array for DB storage.

 = 4.16.49 =
 * Fixed syntax error in the XMLRPC patch for newer versions of Apache.